JesseKruga/Tmdb-movie-dataset-analysis/README.md

 # Tmdb-movie-
-This data set contains information about 10,000 movies collected from The Movie Database (TMDb), including user ratings and revenue.
+This data set contains information about 4,800 movies collected from The Movie Database (TMDb), including user ratings and revenue.
-This dataset was analysed to see leading movies,genres and actors/actresses in the various eras
+This dataset was analyzed to see leading movies, genres, genre combinations and actors/actresses Also, the movies were clustered using k-means and a User-defined threshold A content-based movie recommender system was created